barrywalsh/Trial/README.md

 # Trial
 Trail
-This a public git repository to familiarize myself with the system
+This is a public git repository to familiarize myself with the system